Luke Ayling: Style of play

 Ayling plays as a right-back but can also play as a centre-back or as a defensive midfielder.
 Former Guardian sports writer Steve Claridge lauded Ayling for his "reading of the game, communications skills, organisation skills, aerial prowess, two footedness and use of the ball" in his scouting reports column.

 Personal life

 In August 2019, Ayling was one of the main stars of the Leeds United documentary Take Us Home on Amazon Prime, featuring in several episodes.
 The documentary was narrated by Academy Award winning actor and Leeds fan Russell Crowe.

-Ayling has one daughter, Maisie, who was born in March 2017.
 On 9 June 2021, he married his wife Poppy, with singer-songwriter Ellie Goulding performing at the ceremony.
+Ayling and his wife have two daughters, born in 2017 and 2023.